Florida shooter George Zimmerman returns to jail

 Police initially declined to arrest Zimmerman, citing Florida's "Stand Your Ground" self-defense law, but six weeks later a special prosecutor charged him with second-degree murder.
 Zimmerman has pleaded not guilty and said he fired in self-defense after Martin broke his nose and bashed his head on a side-walk.

-Zimmerman returned to Central Florida, arriving late Saturday evening, O'Mara announced earlier on Sunday in an online statement, adding that the defense team had coordinated Zimmerman's security with the Sanford Police Department.
+Zimmerman returned to Central Florida, arriving late Saturday evening, O'Mara announced earlier on Sunday in an online statement.

+Seminole County Sheriff Don Eslinger told reporters that Zimmerman surrendered in a rendezvous in a business parking lot a few miles away in Lake Mary, near Orlando.

+Zimmerman will be housed in administrative confinement, segregated from the general prison population, "due to the high profile nature of the case," the Sheriff's office said.

-O'Mara told Reuters earlier that he would request another bond hearing.
-In a defense team statement on Sunday, O'Mara said he hoped his client's voluntary surrender "will help demonstrate to the court that he is not a flight risk."
+In a defense team statement on Sunday, O'Mara said he planned to seek a new bond hearing and hoped his client's voluntary surrender "will help demonstrate to the court that he is not a flight risk."

-"Furthermore, the vast majority of the funds in question are in an independently managed trust, and neither Mr. Zimmerman or his attorneys have direct access to the money," the statement added.
+O'Mara indicated to reporters outside the jail that his client may have acted unwisely in regards to his passports and the defense fund.
+"He (Zimmerman) understands the court's concern now we've had a chance to look at it," he said.

+O'Mara said he believes judge Lester will want to question Zimmerman and his wife Shelly before he will consider granting bond again.

 RECORDED CALLS